Table of Contents

 Unlike legacy motion detection, which triggers on pixel changes, AI analytics classify objects and behaviors.
 This capability allows for precise detection rules that align with safety and security protocols.

-2. No-go zones: Virtual perimeters can be drawn around high-risk areas, such as loading docks or vehicle storage.
+No-go zones: virtual perimeters can be drawn around high-risk areas, such as loading docks or vehicle storage.
 If a person or vehicle enters these zones during off-hours, the system triggers a rapid alert.

-3. Vehicle and person classification: The system distinguishes between a customer walking to their car and a vehicle driving erratically.
+Vehicle and person classification: the system distinguishes between a customer walking to their car and a vehicle driving erratically.
 This context allows for tailored responses rather than generic alarms.

 Shortening investigation time

-For loss prevention teams, manual video review is a substantial drain on resources.
-Manually scrubbing through footage to investigate a single incident is a major drain on resources.
-AI-powered systems index video metadata, allowing operators to search for "red truck" or "person in blue shirt" and find relevant clips quickly.
-This efficiency can substantially shorten investigation time, freeing staff to focus on proactive mitigation (Source: Spot AI).
+For loss prevention teams, manual video review drains resources.
+Scrubbing through footage to investigate a single incident wastes valuable labor hours.
+AI-powered systems index video metadata, allowing operators to search for "red truck" or "person in blue shirt" and find relevant clips in seconds.
+This efficiency reduces investigation time from hours to seconds, freeing staff to focus on proactive mitigation.

 Technologies and implementation strategies